 4. When you do find the best heroin detox program for you, plan on being the best patient you can be.

-Depending on how sick you get during the acute period of heroin detox, you may not be in much condition to worry about good manners then; but before and after, try not to take an “I expect you to solve my problems for me and do things my way” attitude.
+Depending on how sick you get during the acute period of heroin detox, you may not be in many conditions to worry about good manners then; but before and after, try not to take an “I expect you to solve my problems for me and do things my way” attitude.
 Start eliminating “I need a fix” from your vocabulary before you even leave home.
-Bring what you’re asked to bring, leave home what you’re asked to leave home and don’t arrive with all the luggage you’d tote to a luxury resort.
+Bring what you’re asked to bring, leave home what you’re asked to leave home, and don’t arrive with all the luggage you’d tote to a luxury resort.
 Be pleasant, not impatient, with the people who check you in.
 Try not to complain about how miserable you feel—especially after the worst of detox is over and your body is starting to adjust to the new normal.
-(The last thing you need is to talk yourself back into self-pity and blaming everything else for your problems.)
+(The last thing you need is to talk yourself back into self-pity and blame everything else for your problems.)

 Cooperate with your detox supervisors: do your share in preparing for long-term abstinence from heroin, and don’t be impatient to “get this all over with.”
 During group therapy, listen to your fellow detoxers and be empathetic with their struggles instead of dwelling on your own.
 Start looking for opportunities to help others out in small ways.
 And, once you finish “official” heroin treatment, don’t expect the world to reward you by removing all those old stressors you used to shoot up in reaction to.
-Use the new coping strategies you learned in treatment, and accept that it will take a while to fully earn back your loved ones’ trust.
+Use the new coping strategies you learned in treatment, and accept that it will take a while to fully earn back your loved one’s trust.

 Remember, if you want to stay clean from heroin for the long term, taking your share of responsibility—in every aspect of life—will be part of the deal.
 Start practicing it early on.
 Even with the best heroin detox program available, recovery will ultimately be only as good as you make it.